Naninovel/naninovel.github.io/docs/api/index.md

 ; Print the text, then immediately show choices and stop script execution.
 Continue executing this script or ...?[skipInput]
 @choice "Continue"
-@choice "Load another script from start" goto:AnotherScript
+@choice "Load another script from start" goto:Another
-@choice "Load another script from \"MyLabel\" label" goto:AnotherScript.MyLabel
+@choice "Load another script from \"Label\" label" goto:Another.Label
-@choice "Goto to \"MySub\" subroutine in another script" gosub:AnotherScript.MySub
+@choice "Goto to \"Sub\" subroutine in another script" gosub:Another.Sub
 @stop

 ; You can also set custom variables based on choices.